404SolutionsGH/trotrolive-front/README.md

 # 🚐 Trotro.Live Frontend

-**Digitising Ghana’s Trotro Transport System — One Route at a Time**
+**Digitising Ghana's Trotro Transport System — One Route at a Time**

 This is the **frontend** of [Trotro.Live]([https://trotroweb3.onrender.com/]), a web application aimed at making transportation information more accessible, efficient, and connected for over 3.5 million commuters across Accra, Kumasi, and Obuasi.